wp-plugins/flyzoo/readme.txt

 == Description ==

 All you need to chat on your website!
-Help customers with live support chat, engage and grow your community in chat rooms and private (one-to-one chat) conversations.
+Help customers with live support chat, engage and grow your community in group chats and private (one-to-one chat) conversations.

 Start your 14-day free trial now!

 * Chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview

-* Embeddable: embed a group chat into your layout to improve user experience!
+* Embeddable chat: embed a group chat into your layout to improve user experience!
 (PRO Plan)

-* Live Support Chat with multiple operators: support chat requests are automatically routed to the first available operator
+* Live Support with multiple operators: support requests are automatically routed to the first available operator

-* Track visitors live: monitor visits and chat with users in real-time
+* Real-time traffic monitor: identify and chat with potential customers to increase sales!

 * Pop out chats to external browser windows